rsautter/GPA/README.md

 # Gradient Pattern Analysis
-This is a Gradient Pattern Analysis (CGPA) prototype developed in Cython.
+This is a Gradient Pattern Analysis (GPA) prototype developed in Cython.

 ### Requirements
  - Python 2.7 or greater